-- a) It shall be the responsibility of the on-duty Emergency Medicine Physician to make notation on the Emergency Services record of his or her discussion with the attending Practitioner. - b) If the Emergency Medicine Physician initiates the admitting orders, the first line in the orders should say "Admit to Dr. (attending physician)" and they shall be co-signed by the attending Practitioner. - D. Continuity of Care for Patients Transferred from another Facility - The attending Practitioner who has accepted the transfer of a patient from another facility shall have the responsibility to arrange the direct admission of the transferred patient into the Hospital by contacting the Hospital's "Transfer Center." - 2) If the accepting attending Practitioner displaces the transferred patient to the Emergency Department; then the accepting attending Practitioner will adhere to the established Hospital policy on transferred patients from another facility.
+- a) It shall be the responsibility of the on-duty Emergency Medicine Practitioner/APP to make notation on the Emergency Services record of their discussion with the attending Practitioner. - b) If the Emergency Medicine Practitioner initiates the admitting orders, the first line in the orders should say "Admit to Dr. (attending Practitioner)" and they shall be co-signed by the attending Practitioner.

+D. Continuity of Care for Patients Transferred from another Facility

+- 1) The attending Practitioner who has accepted the transfer of a patient from another facility shall have the responsibility to arrange the direct admission of the transferred patient into the Hospital by contacting the Hospital's "Transfer Center." - 2) If the accepting attending Practitioner displaces the transferred patient to the Emergency Department; then the accepting attending Practitioner will adhere to the established Hospital policy on transferred patients from another facility.

-SECTION 1.9 PHYSICIAN'S ORDERS
+SECTION 1.9 PATIENT CARE HOSPITAL ORDERS